vanngocthuyla/vanngocthuyla.github.io/posts/omics/omics_intro.md

 # Summary

-These projects highlight the power of sequencing technologies in identifying genetic mutations, enabling early diagnosis and guiding personalized treatment plans.
-By combining transcriptomic profiling, machine learning, and genomic analysis, I have contributed to the development of tools that enhance both research and clinical decision-making.
+These projects highlight the power of sequencing technologies in various biomedical studies, ranging from disease research to the identification of genetic mutations and enabling early diagnosis.